My first memory of art is seeing hieroglyphics. When we were told we didn't know what they meant, those strange shapes and drawings became so magical.

 That's why I don't like talking about or explaining art.
 I could translate everything for you but maybe you you have invented an even more magical meaning.
 My explanation could be admin to you.

 Art is a celebration of being alive.
 Mine is fun and playful, colourful and chaotic.
-I like Matisse.
-There is an interview with Shaquille O’Neal where he announces that, from this day forward, he wants to be known as ‘The Big Aristotle’.
-I love that!
-It is mischievous and mysterious and silly.
+I like Matisse and Shaquille O’Neal.
+There is an interview with Shaq (find it on Youtube!) where he announces that, from this day forward, he wants to be known as ‘The Big Aristotle’.
+I love that.
+It is mischievous and mysterious and full of life.
 I want my art to be The Big Aristotle!
+And just because Shaq may have been joking, it doesn’t mean he was a joke.
+He did win 4 championships after all.

 W.O.